 What both of these Argentine wine regions have in common are their relatively extreme conditions.
 They have some of the highest levels of sun exposure in South America coupled with the coldest nights.
 But what does this mean for the wine we drink?
 As we mentioned above, cold nights help slow the ripening process.
 Then the arid and rocky soil offers a low level of organic elements so roots have to go deeper to find nutrients and hydration.
 What this combination creates are wine grapes with an intensified flavor and a balanced acidity.

-The Altos del Plata range from Terrazas as a whole can be described as the fruity expression of single varietals grown at their optimum altitude in the foothills of Cordon del Plata.
-Under this range you can find a Chardonnay, Malbec, and Cabernet Sauvignon.
+The Grand range from Terrazas as a whole can be described textured, complex, and rare.
+The fullest expression of single varietals that combine different facets from different terroirs.
+Under this range you can find their signature Malbec and Cabernet Sauvignon.

 The Reserva range is the signature of Terrazas offering an elevated drinking experience that is consistent, layered, and generous.
 These wines have been aged in stainless steel and oak barrels imparting an added depth and depending on the wine, will have an aging potential of up to 10 years.
 Within this Reserva range you’ll find a Chardonnay, Malbec, Cabernet Sauvignon, and Torrontés.